antoniojps/graphql-authentication/README.md

 ## Deployment

-Make sure you setup the production variables in the platform of your choise, the config,json file only defines variables for the 'development' and 'test' environments.
+Make sure you setup the production variables in the platform of your choise, the config.json file only defines variables for the 'development' and 'test' environments.

 Build the project with
 ```